 Standard CD-Rs are 120mm in diameter (although 8cm Mini CD-Rs are also available), and most can store 74 minutes of audio or 650 MB of data.
 Some CD-Rs have an 80 minute or 700 MB capacity, but anything over this means they are not fully compatible with CD standards.

 A CD recorder writes data to a CD-R disc by pulsing its laser to heat areas of the organic dye layer.
 The writing process does not produce indentations (pits) – instead, the heat permanently changes the optical properties of the dye, changing the reflectivity of those areas.
-Various dyes have been used over the years, with cyanine being the earliest and less stable.
+Various dyes have been used over the years, with cyanine being the earliest and less stable and phthalocyanine being the most stable).

 In general CD-Rs are expected to have an average life expectancy of 10 years.
 As well as degradation of the dye, failure of a CD-R can be due to the reflective surface.
-While silver is more widely used, it is more prone to oxidation.
-Gold-based CD-Rs do not suffer from this problem, but are more expensive.
+While silver is more widely used, it is more prone to oxidation (laser rot).
+Gold CD-Rs do not suffer from this problem, but are more expensive.